Chiral numerical renormalization group: Discretization Following Ref.

-Here we extend the discretization procedure by \citet{campoAlternativeDiscretizationNumerical2005} to a chiral two-impurity scenario in order to obtain the discretized bath Hamiltonian coefficient matrices $\boldsymbol{\mathcal{E}}_{n}$ {[}see Eq.\,(\ref{eq:H-Bath-Star}){]}.
-Following in the steps of Ref.\,\citep{campoAlternativeDiscretizationNumerical2005}, we start by extending the traditional \textit{naive} discretization scheme (dating back to Wilson) to the chiral two-impurity scenario, resulting in Eq.\,(\ref{eq:Naive-En}).
-In order to do so, in each interval $I_{n}$ we define an orthonormal basis of functions $\varphi_{n\xi}\left(k\right)$ (to be specified later on), which satisfy the orthogonality condition
+Following in the steps of Ref.\,\citep{campoAlternativeDiscretizationNumerical2005}, we start by extending the traditional \textit{naive} discretization scheme (dating back to Wilson) to the chiral two-impurity scenario.
+In each interval $I_{n}$, we define a real orthonormal basis of functions $\varphi_{n\xi}\left(k\right)$ (to be specified later on), which satisfy the orthogonality condition

 We then use these functions to define a canonical basis of fermionic modes